 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

 DIY Watch Box – Step 1

 The first thing you need to do is figure out what box you want to use.
-I had recently found this old cigar box at the thrift store that would be perfect for this project!
+I had recently found this some old cigar boxes at the thrift store.
+I used one to make a dice tray, and the other one was perfect for this project!
 Depending on how many watches you want to fit into your display case, you can get a smaller or larger size.

 Step 2 – Paint or Stain Box (Optional)